Cleaning Vinyl Records

-Today we will offer a few practical tips of how to clean vinyl records for all nostalgic for the good old record players or for those who have not had a chance to use this instrument.
-Is there any here of those who have seen it?
+Today we will offer a few practical tips of how to clean vinyl records for all nostalgic for the good old record players or for those who have not had a chance to use a turntable until now.

 Vinyl Record Cleaning

 The most effective and easiest way how to clean a record is to use a record cleaning machine (picture below):

 Here is a video review of the above Spin Clean Vinyl Record Washer System:

 We recommend you store your records in a special plastic bags.
 If on records are gathered a lot of dirt and fat, you can wash them in water in which you have added some detergent.
 For this it is necessary to wash with a soft sponge and gently to go in the direction of the grooves, and allow the record to dry in a vertical position after washing.

 Singleplay and longplay records are made of easily bendable unbreakable lasting plastic material.
 The difference between these records is not only in material but singleplay and longplay records have grooves that are much finer and denser.
 These are called microgrooves, and to play it we need especially fine grinding microneedles.
 When playing or reproduce these records, particular attention should be paid to the correct selection of the needle, as ordinary needle will severely damage microgrooves.

 To playback music from vinyl records to be pretty much what we want, we have to look after their maintenance and storage.
 Care for our records should probably take us a lot of time, but we would liten our records with a pleasure and for a long time.

 Maintenance begins at the first meeting with the record.
 The main thing is to never touch the grooves with your fingers.
 Namely, they will remain some fat, and it will manifest itself as a noise while playing.